2009 Shropshire Council election

-Elections to Shropshire Council in England were held on 4 June 2009.
+The 2009 elections to Shropshire Council in England were held on 4 June 2009.
 These were the first elections to the new unitary body, which replaced Shropshire County Council and the district councils of Bridgnorth, North Shropshire, Oswestry, Shrewsbury and Atcham and South Shropshire on 1 April as part of the 2009 local government restructuring across England.

 The vote was moved from 7 May to coincide with the European Parliament elections that year.

 Counting took place on 5 June at the Sundorne Sports Village in north Shrewsbury.
 The count was delayed by around 5 hours, resulting in Shropshire being the last local council to declare results in the 2009 local elections.

 In total, 74 councillors were elected from 63 newly formed electoral divisions (53 single member divisions, nine 2-member divisions and one 3-member electoral division).
 The Conservatives won overall control, with 54 councillors elected resulting in a substantial majority of 34.
 The Liberal Democrats came second with 11 councillors elected, and Labour third with 7 councillors.
 In addition, the Independent Community and Health Concern candidate in Cleobury Mortimer and one independent candidate were also elected.

 Average voter turnout was 42.5% across Shropshire.

 Because of the council's unitary status, all divisions are up for election at once, every four years.
 The next Shropshire Council election took place on 2 May 2013.

 Results

-Summary of results

 Comparisons made against the results of the 2005 election.